-How to Run BackTrack 5 From a Bootable USB Drive
+How to Run Kali Linux From a Bootable USB Drive

-The system includes many different tools for information gathering, assessing vunerabilities, RFID analysis, forensics, and more.
+The distribution includes many different tools for information gathering, assessing vulnerabilities, RFID analysis, forensics, and more.

-There are several ways you can run the BackTrack operating system including a DVD, hard drive, virtual machine, or my personal favorite a bootable USB drive.
+There are several ways you can run the Kali operating system including using a virtual machine, direct hard drive installation, or my personal favorite a bootable USB drive.

-Running the OS from a USB drive is much more convenient than burning a CD or managing a VM.
-You can easily transport the thumbdrive to any computer and quickly boot into the distribution.
+Running the operating system from a USB drive is much more convenient than burning a CD or managing a VM.
+You can easily transport the bootable drive to any computer and quickly launch the distribution.

-When you're finished using BT you can take the thumbdrive with you leaving no traces of on the host computer.
+When you're finished using Kali you can remove the USB drive leaving no traces of on the host computer.

 Things You'll Need

-To setup BackTrack on a USB drive you'll need three things.
+To setup Kali on a USB drive you'll need three things.

-- A copy of the the ISO file.
+- A copy of the the ISO disk image.

 - The UNetbootin program.